OptimistikSAS/OIBus/README.md

 * The onScan() methods are what run the services : protocols' onScan() will make the data requests to the right equipments and store it in the queues ; applications' onScan will retrieve the data in their own queue to treat it however they need to.

+## Build and deploy step

+* To buid the client and the executable for each distribution run `npm run build`

+* To release (should be run on the release branch after correct merge) run `npm version` this will trigger a full build zip the content of each distribution folder and upload in S3 (you should have s3 credentials properly configured on the build machine)